josuaWilhelm1/Library/README.md

 ## Cross-Origin Resource Sharing (CORS)

 To avoid Cross-Origin errors when calling the controllers from the frontend, the backend allows requests from `localhost:4200` by default.
-You can modify the '@CrossOrigin' annotation in the controllers located in the 'com.example.Library.controller' package to specify different allowed origins.
+You can modify the '@CrossOrigin' annotation in the controllers located in the 'com.example.library.controller' package to specify different allowed origins.

 ## Database Configuration